-- ensuring that relevant risk information is captured and communicated in a timely manner across the credit union, enabling officers of the credit union to carry out their responsibilities; - evaluating the effectiveness of the credit union's information systems required under section 76G of the 1997 Act;4 - evaluating the accuracy, consistency, comprehensiveness, accessibility, timeliness, and security of management information required to be produced under section 76H of the 1997 Act;5 - reviewing methods employed by the credit union to safeguard assets (including inspection and verification of cash, passbooks or statements, bank reconciliations, securities, cash accounts and all records relating to loans and investments); - assessing the effectiveness of the compliance programme required under section 76B of the 1997 Act in ensuring compliance with legal and regulatory requirements and guidance;6 and - evaluating the effectiveness of the credit union's governance arrangements required under section 66A of the 1997 Act.7
+ensuring that relevant risk information is captured and communicated in a timely manner across the credit union, enabling officers of the credit union to carry out their responsibilities;

+- evaluating the effectiveness of the credit union's information systems required under section 76G of the 1997 Act;4 - evaluating the accuracy, consistency, comprehensiveness, accessibility, timeliness, and security of management information required to be produced under section 76H of the 1997 Act;5 - reviewing methods employed by the credit union to safeguard assets (including inspection and verification of cash, passbooks or statements, bank reconciliations, securities, cash accounts and all records relating to loans and investments); - assessing the effectiveness of the compliance programme required under section 76B of the 1997 Act in ensuring compliance with legal and regulatory requirements and quidance;6 and - evaluating the effectiveness of the credit union's governance arrangements required under section 66A of the 1997 Act.7

 Arising from the above, the internal audit function should make recommendations to the board of directors (or the audit committee where one exists) on improving the effectiveness of the risk management, internal controls and governance processes.
 The internal audit function should follow up on recommendations made, to ensure that effective remedial action, agreed by the board of directors (or audit committee where one exists), is taken.
 Recommendations should be ranked and should include proposed timelines for implementation.
-An overall opinion of the internal audit function on the effectiveness of the credit union's risk management, internal controls and governance where one exists).
+An overall opinion of the internal audit function on the effectiveness of the credit union's risk management, internal controls and governance processes should also be provided to the board of directors (or the audit committee where one exists).